At the core of the Roman Empire was their engineering prowess, and most notable of all their infrastructure advances was the Roman arch.

 Examining how much load an arched bridge can hold is a little tricky.
 Since all of the components of an arch function in compression loading, the maximum loading values of any given arch is essentially equivalent to the shearing point of any material.
 Granite, for example, would be a far better arch construction material than sandstone.
 Even still, the ability for arches to hold load is far beyond any other structural element, even those today.

 A well-built arch from stone doesn’t even need mortar to connect the parts, rather the friction forces from compression keep the structure stable.
 Rather than spend hours determining the maximum load of an arch constructed from a given stone, we are going to settle with a maximum loading value of a really big number.
 For the Romans, and even engineer’s today, a solid arch structure’s yield point is far beyond realistic loads that any structure would ever see.

 These same principles that made the arch so strong, also made them last so long.
 When a structure created from arches undergoes a series of loads creating low material stresses and strains, fatigue seen in the arch over time is very minimal, if nothing.
 Since arch’s yield points are so far beyond practical loading values, they tend to last until the rock or structure is weathered.
 In turn, a very long time.

-The Romans did use concrete to build many of their structures, like the Coliseum, which is known to be about 10 times weaker than modern concrete.
+The Romans did use concrete to build many of their structures, like the Colosseum, which is known to be about 10 times weaker than modern concrete.
 However, while the concrete was weaker, it was far more resistant to weathering than modern concrete due to the abundance of volcanic ash used in its construction.
-Through this increased weathering capabilities and the strength of solid arch structures, Roman architecture and buildings are still around today, in nearly all of their original beauty.
+Through these increased weathering capabilities and the strength of solid arch structures, Roman architecture and buildings are still around today, in nearly all of their original beauty.